anisoprint/aura-docs/docs/aura-connect/gui/index.md

 Navigate to the [Dashboard](#dashboard) by clicking the **'Dashboard'** button located in the [Sidebar](#sidebar)

-The dashboard section is often used as a quick summary of your companys' statistics and for monitoring the current state of your printers.
+The dashboard section is often used as a quick summary of your company's statistics and for monitoring the current state of your printers.

 ![Dashboard](./media/dashboard/dashboard.png)